-- The County will keep outstanding debt within the limits prescribed by State Statute and County Ordinance and at levels consistent with its creditworthiness, best practices, needs, and affordability objectives.
-Affordability objectives are further described in Section 7 - Debt Issuance. - 2.
-In the case of debt serviced from the County's General Fund, the County shall not exceed 6% of the amounts budgeted for expenditures and transfers out as the "maximum" level for General Fund resources committed to the repayment of debt.
+- 1. The County will keep outstanding debt within the limits prescribed by State Statute and County Ordinance and at levels consistent with its creditworthiness, best practices, needs, and affordability objectives.
+Affordability objectives are further described in Section 7 Debt Issuance. - 2.
+In the case of debt serviced from the County's General Fund, the County shall not exceed 6% of the current countywide audited actual expenditure amounts budgeted for of expenditures and transfers out as the "maximum" level for General Fund resources committed to the repayment of debt.
+Prior to any debt issuance, such calculation shall also take into account any recent debt which may not be included in the audited financials, for calculation of the 6%. - a.
+For example, in FY 21/22 actual expenditures were \$99,971,179 and transfers out of the General Fund (from unrestricted funds) for debt service were \$2,322,000 or 2.3%. - a.b.
+Such maximum amount shall exclude special revenue sources dedicated and/or restricted to the payment of Debt Service (e.g. Gas Tax, CLAM).